https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 The call to all citizens to be engaged in, and to actively participate in our national security, broadens the way in which we think of security.
 Most important here, is that while effective national security is best left to the professionals in the police, NISA, the GDF, and other disciplined services, the commitment of the people is paramount.

 We began with President Jagdeo’s leadership in developing and leveraging the LCDS.
-That gambit is in the process of delivering nearly US$ 1,000,000,000 (one billion) to the national coffers.
-And now, the press just reported the following “President Dr Irfaan Ali, on a tour of Scotland where he met with King Charles III, has successfully lobbied for support for Guyana’s Low Carbon Development Strategy (LCDS) 2030 and is confident that the King’s Foundation will support the next phase of the LCDS” (Guyana Times, 10/22/2024).
+That gambit is in the process of delivering nearly US$1,000,000,000 (one billion) to the national coffers.
+And now, the press has just reported that “President Dr Irfaan Ali, on a tour of Scotland where he met with King Charles III, has successfully lobbied for support for Guyana’s Low Carbon Development Strategy (LCDS) 2030 and is confident that the King’s Foundation will support the next phase of the LCDS” (Guyana Times, 10/22/2024).

 A strong economy based on sustainable development is critical to the defence of our country.
 Among other things, it takes insightful leadership in international economic diplomacy to build out self-generating streams of national income.
 The LCDS and our hydrocarbon strategies are at the leading edge here.
 While President Ali and the diplomatic leadership of Guyana are hard at work advancing our cause, citizens are also called upon to do their part.
 A good place to begin is for you to “say something, if you see something.”